+ACs may serve in a communication function to share feedback on the activities and achievements of the GTs, based on their independent stakeholder role.

+Utilize their networks to share information with GTs and the PSC, and vice-versa.

-Participate in EC, PSC and MB meetings as advisors.
+Participate in the EC, PSC, and GTs as advisors, as time and resources permit.

-Participate in the development and implementation of the Management Strategies developed as part of the Agreement as appropriate.
+Participate in the development and implementation of the Management Strategies developed as part of the Chesapeake Bay Watershed Agreement, as appropriate.

+Engage with local constituents, where appropriate, to assist in understanding CBP work products, priorities, and deliverables associated with the Agreement Goals, Outcomes, and Targets.
-Establish annual priorities that support the Chesapeake Bay Program strategic priorities and the progress of the Agreement Goals and Outcomes.

-Share progress on priorities and Advisory Committee activities with the PSC and the MB.
+Establish annual priorities that support the CBP strategic priorities and highlight emerging issues relevant to the ACs’ expertise.
+Share progress on priorities and AC activities with the PSC and the GTs.

-Advise the GITs and the Action Teams as needed.
+Advise the GTs as needed and as selected through opportunities such as AC Annual Meetings.

-Support and advise the Communications Workgroup as needed.
+Advise the Chesapeake Bay Program Support, as time and resources permit.